 Cookie Dough Balls Ingredients

 It starts with the edible cookie dough in this recipe.
-You can buy edible chocolate cookie dough at the store, or you can safely make your own.
+You can buy edible chocolate cookie dough at the store, or you can safely make your own cookie dough at home.
 Either way, make sure the cookie dough has chilled in the refrigerator before you start.

 Chocolate: Look for baking chocolate to use as the coating on these candies.
 I prefer semi-sweet chocolate for just enough sweetness.
 Stay away from chocolate chips; they don’t melt and coat as well.